gradio-app/gradio/guides/04_additional-features/03_alerts.md

 You may wish to display alerts to the user.
 To do so, raise a `gr.Error("custom message")` in your function to halt the execution of your function and display an error message to the user.

-Alternatively, can issue `gr.Warning("custom message")` or `gr.Info("custom message")` by having them as standalone lines in your function, which will immediately display modals while continuing the execution of your function.
+You can also issue `gr.Warning("custom message")` or `gr.Info("custom message")` by having them as standalone lines in your function, which will immediately display modals while continuing the execution of your function.
 The only difference between `gr.Info()` and `gr.Warning()` is the color of the alert.

 ```python
 def start_process(name):